awni/awni.github.io/ctc-draft.md

 ### Input Synchronous Inference

 Inference with CTC is done in an *input synchronous* manner as opposed to an *output synchronous* manner.
-This means the beam search is pruned after each input time-step and the algorithm terminates when all of the input has been processed.
+This means the beam search is pruned after processing each input element and the algorithm terminates when all of the input has been seen.
 This is opposed to output synchronous decoding which prunes the beam after each output time-step and typically terminates on an end-of-sequence marker.
-Input synchronous inference makes streaming the decoding process much easier.
+Input synchronous inference makes streaming the decoding process easier.
 For some applications streaming the inference computation is critical to achieve low latency response times.

 ## CTC in Context